vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 2. Perl not found

-   Cause: LaTeX Workshop assumes an installation with TeXLive or MacTeX.
-This installs Perl by default, while MiKTeX does not.
+   Cause: LaTeX Workshop assumes Perl is installed.
+This is not automatically the case for Windows users when using MiKTeX.
 Perl is required by `latexmk`, which compiles the code on each change by default.
-Instead we can trigger `pdflatex` for each compilation, which I prefer over automatic compilation.
+   Have a look at the installation page for instructions on how to install Perl.
+Alternatively, the next section shows you how to trigger `pdflatex` instead of `latexmk` for each compilation.
+This does not require Perl.

 ## Fixing using the wizard